maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Data files structure

-If you do not want to add details to not required values, let:
+If you do not want to add details to the values not required, leave:
   * **a blank cell** for XLSX files (Excel):
   <table>
    <tbody>